jgbharris/code-test-10.04.2021/README.md

 ## The page should be responsive:

-This was achieved using Media queries in Dog.css
+This was achieved using Media queries in Styles.css

 ## There should be a button to allow the user to fetch a new set of 8 random dogs: